Skip to main content

 • Details: The EU contribution for Greece under the 2021-2027 AMIF programme is €407 733 799.64.
 Out of it, 46.4% was allocated to asylum, 24.4% to integration and legal migration and 23.6% to return activities.
 The remaining 6% is for technical assistance, to support the implementation of the programme.
 The Greek AMIF programme works on the following national integration priorities: training projects for TCNs, including unaccompanied children (UAMs) to facilitate their inclusion in the education system; setting of accommodation structures for UAMs; assistance to the integration of TCNs into the labour market; establishment of a guardianship system for UAMs in Greece.

-• National Managing Authority: The national managing authority for AMIF in Greece is the Special Service for the Coordination and Management of Home Affairs Funds of the Ministry of Migration and Asylum.
+• National managing authority: The national managing authority for AMIF in Greece is the Special Service for the Coordination and Management of Home Affairs Funds of the Ministry of Migration and Asylum.

 European Social Fund Plus (ESF+) in Greece